VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ### (Musing) Plot the Course - 1 [New]

 When an ally within 60 feet of you moves, you can use your reaction to increase their speed by 5 feet this turn, during which time they are not slowed by _Difficult Terrain_.

+### (Musing) Mercenary Negotiations - 1 [New]

+When recruiting Hirelings for combat, you can negotiate half the normal rate.

+### (Musing) Covering Fire - 7 [New]

+When you make a ranged weapon attack at an enemy within 60 feet of you, an ally of your choice within the same range can use their Reaction to move up to half their speed and take the Hide action.

 ### (Musing) Survey the Terrain - 7 [New]